qbeslab/MagneticModelApp/README.md

 This repository holds code that performs simulations and generates figures published in

 > Gill, J. P., & Taylor, B. K. (2024).
-Navigation by Magnetic Signatures in a Realistic Model of Earth's Magnetic Field.
-Bioinspiration & Biomimetics.
+Navigation by magnetic signatures in a realistic model of Earth's magnetic field. _Bioinspiration & Biomimetics_. https://doi.org/10.1088/1748-3190/ad3120

 For the version of the code used at time of publication, see the [Gill-and-Taylor-2024-Bioinspir-Biomim](https://github.com/qbeslab/MagneticModelApp/tree/Gill-and-Taylor-2024-Bioinspir-Biomim) branch of the repository.